eopf-toolkit/eopf-tooling-guide/tutorials/R/eopf_stac_access.md

     [1] "sentinel-2b"

-If the search value is contained in another variable, the value must be escaped in the search by using double curly braces:
+If the search value is contained in another variable, the variable must be escaped in the search by using double curly braces:

 ``` r
 search_platform <- "sentinel-2b"